microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/deltaparticipants.md

 ---
 title: "deltaParticipants resource type"
-description: "Delta Participants type that is published by Communications servers to notify changed participants since last update."
+description: "Represents a notification for the creation, update, or deletion of a participant in a meeting[Reference link HERE].
+This resource is published by communications servers to notify changed participants since last update."
 author: "sasthana"
 ms.localizationpriority: medium
 ms.prod: "cloud-communications"